 That’s because Germany, unlike the United States, uses the tax-friendly system of territorial taxation.

 However, if you ever decide to move to Germany for the long term, be prepared for personal income tax going all the way up to 45% and corporate tax rates of 20.5%, plus many other miscellaneous taxes and levies.

-And then there is the case of dual citizenship.
-Germany isn’t the most liberal of places when it comes to its citizens holding additional citizenships.
+And then, there is the case of dual citizenship.
+Germany isn’t the most liberal of places for its citizens holding additional citizenships.